Elevation Tour: Reception

 The first two legs of the Elevation Tour sold out all 83 concerts across North America and Europe and grossed US$105 million.
 The band's two concerts at Slane Castle sold 157,418 tickets and grossed $6.7 million.
-The Elevation Tour was 2001's top-earning North American tour with a gross of US$109.7 million, the second-highest ever at the time for a North American tour.
-Globally, it grossed US$143,472,379 from 2,179,642 tickets sold, making it the year's highest-grossing tour overall.
+The Elevation Tour was 2001's top-earning North American tour with a gross of $109.7 million, the second-highest ever at the time for a North American tour.
+Globally, it grossed $143,472,379 from 2,179,642 tickets sold, making it the year's highest-grossing tour overall.
 Spin named U2 the "Band of the Year" for 2001, saying they had "schooled bands half their age about what a rock show could really accomplish".

 At the 13th annual Pollstar Concert Industry Awards, U2 were honored with awards for Major Tour of the Year and Most Creative Stage Production, while Paul McGuinness was recognized as Personal Manager of the Year.
 Willie Williams won a 2001 EDDY Award from Entertainment Design magazine for his work as the tour's show director; the magazine said, "While U2's current Elevation tour is striking in its simplicity, Williams created an almost complete amalgamation of lighting and video by using the entire space of each arena as a projection surface."
 At the 2002 TEC Awards, the Elevation Tour crew won for Outstanding Creative Achievement in Tour Production; among those recognised were Clair Brothers as the tour company, Joe O'Herlihy as the front of house engineer, and Don Garber, Raza Sufi, Niall Slevin, and Dave Skaff as monitor engineers.